FatemehEsfahani/Pcore/README.md

 P. Boldi and S. Vigna.
 The webgraph framework I: compression techniques.
 WWW'04

 # Input for K_BZ and K_VC
-The graphs for K_BZ and K_VC should be in WebGraph format with edges being assigned probabilities.
+The graph datasets for K_BZ and K_VC should be in WebGraph format with edges being assigned probabilities.
 We refore to this type of Webgraph as ArcLabelled Webgraph.

 There are three files in this format: